eigenfoo/old-eigenfoo.github.io/_posts/2019-06-02-bayesian-bandits-2.md

 ## Contextual Bandits

-We can think of the $$k$$-armed bandit problem as follows[^2]:
+We can think of the multi-armed bandit problem as follows[^2]:

 1. A policy chooses an arm $$a$$ from $$k$$ arms.
 2. The world reveals the reward $$R_a$$ of the chosen arm.

-However, this formulation fails to capture an important phenomenon: there is almost always extra information that is available while making each decision.
+However, this formulation fails to capture an important phenomenon: there is almost always extra information that is available when making each decision.
-For instance, online ads occur in the context of the web page in which they appear, and online store recommendations are given in the context of the user's current cart contents (among other features).
+For instance, online ads occur in the context of the web page in which they appear, and online store recommendations are given in the context of the user's current cart contents (among other things).

 To take advantage of this information, we might think of a different formulation where, on each round: